CES 2020: The Consumer “Experience” Show?

 The future of mobility

 From concept cars to improving safety and entertainment for passengers, 2020 was another prominent year for transport.
 There was no shortage of ‘wow’ moments in automotive innovation at CES.
-Mercedes and James Cameron teamed up to develop an avatar-based vehicle, Uber and Hyundai debuted their flying taxi, Honda unveiled a concept car known simply as the Augmented Driving Concept and Sony’s ultra-wide panoramic dashboard screen demonstrated what in-car entertainment experiences in driverless cars could be like.
+Mercedes and James Cameron teamed up to develop an Avatar-inspired vehicle, Uber and Hyundai debuted their flying taxi, Honda unveiled a concept car known simply as the Augmented Driving Concept and Sony’s ultra-wide panoramic dashboard screen demonstrated what in-car entertainment experiences in driverless cars could be like.

 Companies also addressed the “last mile” problem among commuters – which stipulates that most businesses are located further from transport than people are willing to walk to, so brands are coming up with answers and solutions in the form of new foldable bikes and advanced scooters.